 There are possible extensions to the present research.
-As mentioned in \ref{relax03}, we can establish the dictionary between various field theories and the eigenspectrum structure within their linearized kinetic description, which can help us to determine the dominating non-analytical structure and get all possible RTA models.
-The former concerns with the properties of the retarded correlation function of many-body systems, and the latter offers a solid theoretical basis for RTA if any.
-We believe that the application of RTA to a justified system is theoretically more consistent than that without justification, which is one of the motivations for this script.
-Another relevant extension is massive transport within the RTA.
-One may think of it as a trivial follow-up but nonzero mass do contribute nontrivially to our discussions as seen in Eq.(\ref{blowup}) and the second condition mentioned in \ref{relax03}.
-There is one more hint for its nontriviality: if one recalculate the retarded correlators for massive particles, the denominator turns complicated due to the nonzero mass and the whole integral can not be worked out analytically in contrast to massless case, indicating that there might be distinct non-analytical structures compared to Romatschke's work, as discussed in Sec.\ref{relax1}.
-Also, the numerical calculation for massive scalar $\phi^4$ theory with leading-order interaction is also in progress.
-Last but not least, almost all related researches on the properties of retarded correlators base themselves on the linearized kinetic description.
-It would be interesting to seek the impacts of the nonlinear structure contained in the complete kinetic description, e.g. Boltzmann equation, on the present conclusions.
+As mentioned in \ref{relax04}, we can establish a dictionary between various field theories and the eigenspectrum structure within their linearized kinetic description.
+This can help us determine the dominant non-analytical structure and derive all possible RTA models.
+The former concerns the properties of the retarded correlation function of many-body systems, while the latter provides a solid theoretical basis for RTA, if any.
+We believe that applying RTA to a justified system is theoretically more consistent than doing so without justification, which is one of the motivations for this work.
+Additionally, almost all related research on the properties of retarded correlators is based on the linearized kinetic description.
+It would be interesting to explore the impacts of the nonlinear structure contained in the complete kinetic description, such as the Boltzmann equation, on the present conclusions.